 The negative karma that is associated to ignorance leads to rebirth in the animal world of Samsara.

-5 – Hungry Spirits – The beginning of the wheel of Life’s “hell”
+5 – HUNGRY SPIRITS – The beginning of “hell”

 The hungry spirits suffer from a hunger and thirst that can never be quenched or satisfied by the seldom occasions they find food or water.